pfrivas/School_District_Analysis/README.md

 **Scores by school type?**
 - Thomas High School is a Charter type school
-- This is why we see almost negligible changes to the scores for Charter (less than change of 0.1%)
+- This is why we see almost negligible changes to the scores for Charter (less than a change of 0.1%)
 - There were no changes to District type school scores as Thomas High School not part of that group
 - No other school scores were affected.